sumn2u/learn-javascript/en/loops/while.md

 }
 ```

-For example, the loop in this example will repetitively execute its block of code as long as the variable i is less than 5:
+For example, the loop in this example will repetitively execute its block of code as long as the variable `i` is less than `5`:

 ```javascript
 var i = 0,